 |BIOL2013||Evolutionary Genetics||3 ch (3C)|

 The overarching goal of this course is to provide students with an understanding of the genetic basis for evolutionary change, integrating molecular and population scales.
-Topics include: molecular evolution, the genetic basis for evolutionary change, population, quantitative and speciation genetics, and evolution and culture.
+Major topics include classical genetics, evolutionary theory, phylogenetics, population genetics, and quantitative genetics.

 |BIOL2018||Laboratory in Evolutionary Genetics||3 ch (1C 3L)|

 This course is a companion course to BIOL 2013.
-In this course, students use laboratory experiments and computer simulations and analyses to investigate core concepts in population, quantitative and speciation genetics.
+In this course, students use laboratory experiments and computer simulations and analyses to investigate core concepts in evolutionary genetics.

 Co-requisite: BIOL 2013.